-- If a patient is accepted for an FSA, the FSA should occur within six months.
+- If a patient is accepted for an FSA, the FSA should occur within five months.
 The specialist may not need to see the patient in person.

 - If the specialist decides further specialist treatment is required, the patient will receive a priority score according to their level of need and ability to benefit from the treatment compared to other people.

-- If the patient’s priority score is high enough, given available resources, treatment should be provided within six months of confirmation it is available.
+- If the patient’s priority score is high enough, given available resources, treatment should be provided within five months of confirmation it is available.

 The traditional admission to hospital for one or more nights is changing, which means more patients can now be treated.
 Modern, safe treatment practices mean some people’s needs may now be met by day-surgery, less invasive surgery, or by non-surgical techniques.